LinkedInLearning/writing-and-refactoring-testable-php-4470489/README.md

-# COURSENAME
+# Writing and Refactoring Testable PHP
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Writing and Refactoring Testable PHP`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Writing and Refactoring Testable PHP][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions